groupclaes/oe-connector-lib/readme.md

   username: 'username', // username for oe-connector
   password: 'password', // password for oe-connector
   host: 'localhost', // oe-connector host must be a valid FQDN or hostname
+  ssl: true, // use SSL to connect to host
   port: 5000, // port number
   tw: 60000, // time window in miliseconds
   c: false, // cache enabled